menandmice/micetro_docs/guides/reference/permissions.rst

 .. meta::
-   :description: Permissions reference for Micetro by Men&Mice 10.1
+   :description: Permissions reference for Micetro
    :keywords: Micetro access model

 .. _permissions-reference:

-Permissions reference
+Permissions Reference
 ---------------------

 .. note::
   License management has no associated permission, and can only be accessed by :ref:`administrator`.

-The following tables list all the permissions in Micetro, as defined in the API and the web application.
+The following tables list all the permissions in Micetro, as defined in the API and the Web Interface.

 .. csv-table:: Micetro
-    :header: "API", "Web application", "Notes"
+    :header: "API", "Web Interface", "Notes"
     :widths: 15, 25, 60

     "``access_adminUser``", "**Administer users/groups**", "Needed to manage Roles."